Velas is a coastal town on the island of São Jorge in the Azores, known for

 cultural landscape.
 Municipal records describe him as a benefactor who

-Casa de Repouso that bears his name, a contribution that has
+donated funds for the creation of the local Nursing Home (Casa de Repouso) that bears his name, a contribution that has continued to serve the

-continued to serve the population for generations.
-The municipality
+population for generations.
+The municipality has undertaken

-appearance and its historical significance, reinforcing the
+its historical significance, reinforcing the community’s connection to

-community’s connection to its past.
+its past.

 -